Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us006/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As an FM, I want to register a vehicle.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

 >	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.

 >	As long as it is not published, access to the task is exclusive to the employees of the respective organization.

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:**What are the acceptance criteria?
+When are creating a job that already exit, what the system do?
 >
-> **Answer:** Duration is estimated in days.
+> **Answer:**
+By definition a set can´t have duplicates.
+Assuring no duplicates is not a business rule is a tecnichal issue.

-> **Question:** Monetary data is expressed in any particular currency?
+> **Question:**
+For the application to work does the FM need to fill all the attributes of the vehicle?
 >
 > **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POT (virtual currency internal to the platform).